aeseas/scoreboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About This App
-This app is created with React, made after a tutorial from Treehouse.
+This app is created with React, made after a tutorial from Treehouse. <br>
-Scoreboard where you can add and remove players.
+Scoreboard where you can add and remove players with total players counter and a total score counter.<br>
 Stopwatch with reset button.

 ## Install